bifrost-platform/RunnersScenario/EN/AaveRepayUSDT.md

 # Repay USDT in Aave V2

 In this scenario, you will repay USDT in Aave V2.
+This service may be limited according to the status of Aave V2.

 ### Confirm your asset for repayment